Secure Data Transmission in Fleet Robots: Robotic Project C++

 This program is designed to simulate secure data transmission between fleet robots using AES 256-bit encryption in C++.
 It has three core functionalities: generating a key, encrypting data, and decrypting data.

-• The generate_aes_key function creates a secure random 256-bit key employing the OpenSSL RAND_bytes function.
+function creates a secure random 256-bit key employing the OpenSSL RAND_bytes function. - The

-• The aes_encrypt function encrypts the data using the generated key.
-It also generates a random initialization vector (IV), uses AES CBC mode for encryption, then prepends the IV to the encrypted data for use during decryption.
+using the generated key.
+It also generates a random initialization vector (IV), uses AES CBC mode for encryption, then prepends the IV to the encrypted data for use during decryption. - The

-• The aes_decrypt function extracts the IV from the encrypted data, decrypts the data, and removes any padding added during encryption.
+function extracts the IV from the encrypted data, decrypts the data, and removes any padding added during encryption. - The

-• The send_encrypted_data function is a placeholder that simulates data being sent from one robot to another.
-It shows the encryption process, how the encrypted data might look, and the decryption process, resulting in the original data being output.
+function is a placeholder that simulates data being sent from one robot to another.
+It shows the encryption process, how the encrypted data might look, and the decryption process, resulting in the original data being output. - Finally, within the

 The program leverages OpenSSL for its cryptographic functions, which is a robust and widely used library.
 It focuses on demonstrating the secure transmission of data, which is crucial in robot fleet operations where proprietary information or sensitive commands are exchanged.
 Encryption ensures that even if the data is intercepted, without the key, it remains incomprehensible to unauthorized entities.